adamcik/oauthclientbridge/README.rst

   <https://cryptography.io>`_ which gives us both signed and encrypted data so
   we can know if a valid secret was provided without storing the secret.

-- Access to the ``/token`` endpoint is rate limited by both ``client_id`` and the remote address to slow down brute force attempts.
+- Access to the endpoints should be rate limited in e.g. nginx.

-- All other endpoints are rate limited by the remote address only.

 - The ``/revoke`` endpoint allows for deletion of the grants we've stored, invalidating a ``client_id``.
 This was added as we don't ever want to have to